walkframe/covertable/typescript/README.md

 ### criterion
 Determines the efficiency of combinations.

-- `criteria.simple`: it extracts any pairs that can be stored into the processing row.
+- `criteria.simple`: Quickly generates combinations.
-- `criteria.greedy`: it attempts to make most efficient combinations. (default)
+- `criteria.greedy`: Attempts to minimize the number of combinations, but is more time-intensive. (default)
   - It receives [tolerance](https://github.com/walkframe/covertable#tolerance) option.

 While `criteria.simple` processes quickly, `criteria.greedy` makes fewer combinations.